cloudtechner/chaos-engineering-tools/aws-FIS/Readme.md

 * AWS official Tutorials: https://docs.aws.amazon.com/fis/latest/userguide/fis-tutorials.html
 * AWS SAAS service (fully managed service)
 * official documentation: https://docs.aws.amazon.com/fis/
-* We can use AWS FIS through aws-cli and aws console.
+* We can use AWS FIS through **aws-cli** and **aws console** and **FIS api**.

+# Pricing for AWS FIS

+You are charged per minute that an action runs, from start to finish, based on the number of target accounts for your experiment.
+For more information.

 # Type of experiments